-The City of New Orleans is located in the center of southeast Louisiana and is one of the oldest cities in the United States.
-Since its founding in 1718 and because of its strategic location on the Mississippi River, New Orleans is a principal world port as well as home to a multi-cultural population.
-Southeast Louisiana’s over 1.2 million residents are proud of its distinctive cuisine, unique music and architecture, dramatic and prolific wetland ecology and inimitable festivals and traditions.
-The region is comprised of Orleans Parish (coterminous with the boundaries of the city of New Orleans), St. Tammany Parish along Lake Pontchartrain to the north, St. Bernard Parish along Lake Borgne to the east, Plaquemines Parish following the Mississippi River to the south and Jefferson Parish home to the Louis Armstrong International Airport to the west.
+The region served by the Regional Planning Commission is comprised of approximately 4,000 square miles of land and 4,700 square miles of water within varying combinations of nine parishes dependent upon which designation we are representing.
+The City of New Orleans is the historic center of southeast Louisiana and is one of the oldest cities in the United States.
+Since its founding in 1718 and due to its strategic location on the Mississippi River, New Orleans is a principal world port as well as home to a multi-cultural population.
+Southeast Louisiana’s over 1.3 million residents are proud of its distinctive cuisine, unique music and architecture, dramatic and prolific wetland ecology and inimitable festivals and traditions.
+The region is comprised of Orleans Parish (coterminous with the boundaries of the city of New Orleans), St. Tammany and Tangipahoa Parishes along Lake Pontchartrain to the north, St. Bernard Parish along Lake Borgne to the east, Plaquemines Parish following the Mississippi River to the south and Jefferson Parish home to the Louis Armstrong International Airport to the west.

 The Regional Planning Commission is the planning and development district (PDD) for the five parishes of southeast Louisiana: Jefferson, Orleans, Plaquemines, St. Bernard and St. Tammany Parishes.
 These state designated districts (LA Act 472) work to improve the physical and social needs of their multi-parish areas through regional planning and economic development programs.

-The Regional Planning Commission also serves as the Metropolitan Planning Organization (MPO) for three Census Bureau designated urbanized areas (UZAs): The Greater New Orleans Transportation Management Area (TMA), on the south shore of Lake Pontchartrain, and the two urbanized areas of Covington/Mandeville and Slidell, on the north shore of Lake Pontchartrain.
+The Regional Planning Commission also serves as the Metropolitan Planning Organization (MPO) for four Census Bureau designated urbanized areas (UZAs): The Greater New Orleans Transportation Management Area (TMA), on the south shore of Lake Pontchartrain, and thethree urbanized areas of Covington/Mandeville, Slidell and South Tangipahoa, on the north shore of Lake Pontchartrain.
 Urbanized areas by definition consist of a central core and adjacent densely settled territory that together contain at least 50,000 people, generally with an overall population density of at least 1,000 people per square mile.
 The south shore TMA consists of a contiguous urbanized area with a population over 200,000 spreading across Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles and St. John parishes.
 The south shore TMA is Louisiana’s most populous metropolitan area.

-As the designated planning and development district and metropolitan planning organization in the region, the RPC works with statistical information from the Census Bureau for the designated seven-parish Metropolitan Statistical Area (MSA) of Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. John and St. Tammany.
-This region’s MSA consists of three Census Bureau defined urbanized areas and the surrounding densely settled areas.
-Additional parishes qualify to be included in the MSA by meeting a specified level of commuting to the urban centers and by meeting certain other requirements of metropolitan character, such as a specified minimum population density or percentage of the population that is urban.
+As the designated planning and development district and metropolitan planning organization in the region, the RPC works with statistical information from the U. S. Census Bureau for the 2013 designated eight-parish Metropolitan Statistical Area (MSA) of Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John the Baptist and St. Tammany Parishes.
+This region’s MSA consists of three Census Bureau defined urbanized areas (New Orleans, Mandeville/Covington, and Slidell), and their surrounding densely settled areas.
+Parishes qualify to be included in the MSA by meeting a specified level of commuting to the urban centers and by meeting certain other requirements of metropolitan character, such as a specified minimum population density or percentage of the population that is urban as specified by the U. S. Census Bureau.

 Jefferson Parish is the state of Louisiana’s most populous parish covering approximately 680 square miles adjacent and west of Orleans Parish.
 The parish contains six municipalities and the highly populous unincorporated area of Metairie.